 In the image below, you’ll see that this person has two matches in the Close Family category.
 The first is a half-sibling, the middle is her granddaughter, and the last is another half-sibling:

-How much DNA do half-siblings share?
+How much DNA do you share with a half sibling?

 Half-siblings will typically share between 1300-2300 centimorgans (cMs) of DNA.
 For comparison, note that full siblings will share between 2300-3300 cMs.